malramsay64/phd-thesis/05_Crystal_Melting/results.md

 It is entirely possible there is the formation of a complex crystalline configuration which hasn't been observed within the simulations.
-@Sec:unsupervised_classification used an unsupervised classification method to identify local structures which were known to be present in the liquid phase.
+@Sec:unsupervised-classification used an unsupervised classification method to identify local structures which were known to be present in the liquid phase.
 The same approach can be used to identify clusters of local structure which could be the start of crystalline ordering.
-@Fig:cluster_analysis_liquid performs the same clustering as in @sec:unsupervised_classification.
+@Fig:cluster_analysis_liquid performs the same clustering as in @sec:unsupervised-classification.
 This time, instead of observing distinct regions, the particles are distributed evenly throughout configuration space, with no significant clustering.